samwell-ho/openpgp-ca/doc/src/details.md

 authority (CA).
 In OpenPGP speak, this is done using a type of certification called a
 ["trust signature"](https://tools.ietf.org/html/rfc4880#section-5.2.3.13).
-This is also sometimes just referred to as a *tsig*.
+This term is sometimes abbreviated as *tsig*.

 Trust signatures provide nuance.
 For instance, it is possible to [scope the trust using regular expressions](https://tools.ietf.org/html/rfc4880#section-5.2.3.14) over the User ID.
 For instance,